lfiysoudui/NTU_Computer_Network_24_socket_programming_project/Readme.md

 ```bash
 ./server <optional port>
 ```
-After the server started, it will listen on the specified port.
+After the server started, it will listen on the specified port or port `40311`.
 ### Client
 ```bash
 ./client <server ip> <server port>